RodyLamoree1/Thenicestgummybear/README.md

 🥩 Most likely have anxiety disorders, not diagnosed as of now.
 I'm an introvert and socially awkward.
 My self esteem is also low.
 Please interact w extra caution.

+🥩 I'm a fictionkinner and selfshipper.

+🥩 DNI if I make you comfortable.

+🥩 Check rentry for more information.